XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

-xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
+xero_tenant_id = YOUR_XERO_TENANT_ID # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned
+  if_modified_since: 2020-02-06T12:17:43.202-08:00, # Time | Only records created or modified since this timestamp will be returned

-  where: 'HasAttachments==true', # String | Filter by an any element
+  where: HasAttachments==true, # String | Filter by an any element

-  order: 'Amount ASC' # String | Order by an any element }
+  order: Amount ASC # String | Order by an any element }

 begin